|Exceeding Expectations Since 1993||

 A tourist tax collected by the town is paid separately.
 Children under age 14 are exempt.

 Second floor: Bedroom suite with a bedroom having two single, joinable beds, a separate sitting room and a bathroom with Jacuzzi tub and a separate shower.
 Bedroom suite with a queen size bedroom, a separate living room with minifridge and a bathroom with shower.

 Fourth floor: Main living room with fireplace.
 Kitchen equipped for rooftop dining with stovetop, oven, microwave, fridge and dishwasher.
 One bedroom with a queen size bed.
 One small bedroom with a French bed.
 One bathroom with shower.
-One bathroom with two sinks, washer/dryer, Jacuzzi tub and a separate oversized, walk-in shower.
+One bathroom with two sinks, washing machine, Jacuzzi tub and a separate oversized, walk-in shower.